-Side note: if there are new loan originators, loan types, or countries, you have to manually enable them once they’re added.
+Side note: if there are new loan originators, loan types, or countries, you have to enable them once they’re added manually.
 I go through my investment strategies at the end of every month to enable them.

 - Interest rate: my intervals start from 14% up to 20.5%.
-For each investment strategy, I decrease with 1%, so my next strategy would have an interval of 13% up to 20.5%
+For each investment strategy, I decrease by 1%, so my next plan would have an interval of 13% up to 20.5%

 - Remaining loan term: 1 month to 24 months

 - Reinvesting: Yes

 - Portfolio size: Depends, I set mine to 333€ per strategy to start with

 Once you press ‘save’ and ‘activate’, it will start to fulfill your orders.
 Make sure you put a cap to your portfolio size, so you can check if you set them up correctly.
 That’s what really saved me when I had the wrong setup.

 Once you make an order, there are no cancellations.
 You can only try to sell your loans in the secondary marketplace.

 Read more about my actual auto-invest settings to maximize your return on the platform.